-- Genetic, undoubtedly of great importance, since myopic parents often have myopic children.
+- Genetics is undoubted of great importance since myopic parents often have myopic children.

 - Unfavorable environmental conditions, especially with prolonged work at close range.
 This is professional and school myopia, which is especially easily formed when the development of the body is not completed.

-- Primary weakness of accommodation leading to compensatory stretching of the eyeball.
+- The primary weakness of accommodation leads to compensatory stretching of the eyeball.

-- An unbalanced tension of accommodation and convergence, causing a spasm of accommodation and the development of false and then true myopia.
+- An unbalanced tension of accommodation and convergence causes a spasm of accommodation and the development of false and then true myopia.